 How Blockbuster Economics Are Hurting The Movie Industry

-The competition and challenges of film launches are only set to become more difficult over the coming years with the ongoing expansion of services like Netflix, Amazon, HBO, etc. Despite this pressure, movie production is growing and there is a fantastic array of new content entering the market each year.
-The range of stories and storytelling only seem to be getting better and better.
+The competition and challenges of film launches are only set to become more complex over the coming years with the ongoing expansion of services like Netflix, Amazon, HBO, etc. Despite this pressure, movie production is growing, and there is a fantastic array of new content entering the market each year.
+The range of stories and storytelling only seems to be getting better and better.

 There are a number of practices that are deeply affecting the movie industry.
 While blockbusters still have the resources to deal with the damage, indies are taking a hit, to the point of forcing some businesses to shut down.
 The main issues are:

 - The blockbuster approach to production and distribution

 - Challenges specific to indies that have been exacerbated in recent

 years, including competition from other indies